MarcocciaAndrea/Euklid/README.md

 ### Results of ARIMA, LSTM AND SVM

-- Considering the evaluation metrics and all the previous insights, we can assess that the accuracy is around the 50% for the three models.
-Therefore, the prediction of our models is not perfect, but we should have expected this as it is difficult to find a model that predicts from prices the movement of a market that can be influenced by different and dynamic aspects.
+- Considering the evaluation metrics and all the previous insights, we can assess that the accuracy is around the 50% for the three models.Considering the evaluation metrics and all the previous insights, we can estimate that the accuracy is around 50% for the three models.
+Therefore, the prediction of our models is not perfect, but we should have expected this, given the unpredictability of the prediction environment and the lack of sufficient metrics for a comprehensive evaluation of the subject.
+Indeed, as it is difficult to find a model that predicts from prices the movement of a market that can be influenced by different and dynamic aspects.

-- The images reveal that the accuracy varies for the different indices and stocks across the three algorithms, with only the S&P 500 and Amazon showing roughly the same accuracy across SVM and LSTM (S&P 500), ARIMA and SVM (Amazon), respectively.
+- The results reveal that the accuracy varies for the different indices and stocks across the three algorithms, with only the S&P 500 and Amazon showing roughly the same accuracy across SVM and LSTM (S&P 500), ARIMA and SVM (Amazon), respectively.

 ### Random forest

-- After analysing each model, we merge the results with a random forest that takes in input the trading signal of the three models and returns the final decision strategy.
-As we can see from the image the accuracy is around 50% like for every single model.
+- After analysing each model, we merged the results with a Random Forest which takes in input the trading signal of the three models and returns the final decision strategy.
+Also in this case, the results tell us that the accuracy is around 50% like for every single model.

 ### Benchmarking

-- Going forward we compare our results to a model that predicts only 1, so when the market goes up.
+- Going forward we compared our results to a model that predicts only 1, so when the market goes up.
 As we can see from the image the accuracy is over 50% for every index and stock, so better than the result of random forest in mean.

 ### Summary